Tyrrrz/hip-cloud-test/cheatsheet.md

 - Talk about Heroku and its pricing tiers
 - Add a new app, connect it to GitHub repository, and enable automatic deploys
-- Attempt to deploy the app (it will fail)
+- Attempt to deploy the app, see that it fails because it doesn't know how to build it
 - Configure build pack `jincod/dotnetcore`
 - Deploy the app and open the swagger dashboard
 - Note that the database connection is not working